BrianPugh/cyclopts/docs/source/api.rst

       :type: Optional[Callable]
       :value: None

-      A function (or list of functions) where the CLI-provided group variables will be keyword-unpacked, regardless of their positional/keyword-type in the command function signature.
+      A function (or list of functions) that validates an :class:`.ArgumentCollection`.
-      The **python variable names will be used**, which may differ from their CLI names.

       Example usage:

       .. code-block:: python

-         def validator(**kwargs):
+         def validator(argument_collection: ArgumentCollection):
              "Raise an exception if something is invalid."

-      Validators are **not** invoked at the command group level.
+      Validators are **not** invoked for command groups.

 .. autoclass:: cyclopts.Token